Gridded numerical forecast model data

 stereographic (Polar Stereographic, latitude of origin 60, central meridian 0)

-Examples for downloading HIRLAM data in GRIB2 and NetCDF format
+Examples for downloading HARMONIE (MEPS) data in GRIB2 and NetCDF format

 The GRIB2 data files can be decoded using the open source GRIB API software package provided by the ECMWF.